-Starting from its first meeting in May 1988 when 25 experts participated, MPEG has grown to an unusually large committee.
-Usually some 350 experts from some 200 companies and organisations from about 20 countries take part in MPEG meetings.
+Starting from its first meeting in May 1988 when 25 experts participated, MPEG has grown to an unusually large ISO Working Group.
+Usually some 350 experts from some 200 companies and organisations from > 20 countries take part in MPEG meetings.
 As a rule, MPEG meets four times a year (in January, April, July and October).

-MPEG membership is based on made on individuals technical experts, typically belonging to companies and organisations.
+MPEG membership is based on individuals technical experts, typically belonging to companies and organisations.
 The MPEG environment is rather informal, even though it should not be forgotten that standards can be of high strategic relevance.
-Therefore it should be no surprise that operation of ISO standards committees is carefully regulated by "Directives" issued by ISO/IEC and "Procedures for the Technical Work" issued by JTC1.
+Therefore it should be no surprise that operation of ISO standards committees is carefully regulated by "Directives" issued by ISO/IEC.

 These documents are restricted to MPEG members.
-From time to time, however, MPEG decides to post publicly some of its output documents.
-These are typically calls for proposals, general descriptions of standards, approved or under development, the text of standards under ballot etc. As a rule standards in final form are not posted here.
-They can be purchased from firstname.lastname@example.org.
+From time to time, however, MPEG decides to post some of its output documents on the MPEG web site.
+These are typically calls for proposals, general descriptions of standards, approved or under development, the text of standards under ballot etc. As a rule standards in final form are NOT posted.
+However, it is possible to purchase them from firstname.lastname@example.org.

-When the scope of new work has been sufficiently clarified, MPEG usually makes open requests for proposals, called Calls for Proposals CfP).
+When the scope of new work has been sufficiently clarified, MPEG usually publishes requests for proposals, called Calls for Proposals CfP).
 Stay tuned to this MPEG Hot news page for further CfP.